sharathunni/haxorhead-blog/_posts/2019-10-15-VulnHub-Walkthrough-SafeHarbor-1.md

 published: true
 ---

 I enjoyed playing this challenge and I thought it would be a great idea to write a walkthrough.
-Even though most of the techniques required to solve the challenges were well known I tried to use non-traditional paths to some extent.
-I limited myself from using Metasploit or Cobalt Strike, which are often easily detected during red team engagements.
-So the goal was to use tools and scripts, that I often bookmarked and read about.
+Even though most of the techniques required to solve the challenges were well known I tried to use some non-traditional ways.
+I limited myself from using Metasploit for the most part, which is often easily detected during red team engagements.
+So the goal was to use tools and scripts, that I often use during live engagements.

 If you want to play along, you can download the VM from Vulnhub here: [SafeHarbor:1](https://www.vulnhub.com/entry/safeharbor-1,377/)